Eleonwra/elcardiocc-baseline-ner/README.md

 - **Reproducibility:** To ensure deterministic results, a fixed random seed of `42` was used for all PyTorch, NumPy, and Python random operations.
 - **Tracking:** Experiment tracking, hyperparameter logging, and metric visualization were managed via **Weights & Biases (W&B)**.

+## Inference

+**Subword-to-Entity Reconstruction**
+1. Subword Aggregation: Rebuilds original words by merging Lexical Heads with their subsequent Sub-units (prefixed with ##).
+2. Label Resolution: Assigns a single class to the reconstructed word via Majority Voting across all fragments.
+3. Coordinate Alignment: Maps words to character offsets using Regex Search with a Stateful Pointer to ensure unique indexing of duplicate terms.

+**Word-to-Phrase Grouping**
+1. Neighbour Check: Merges adjacent words if they are separated by exactly one character.
+2. BIO Label Logic: Groups words if they share the same label or follow the B- (Beginning) and I- (Inside) sequence rules.
+3. Phrase Merging: Combines the group into a single string, sets the final span from the first start to the last end.

+**Known Limitations**
+1. The Strict +1 Gap: Phrases are split if words are separated by more than one character (e.g., double spaces or newlines), as the logic requires an exact 1-character distance.
+2. The "Duplicate Ghost" Problem: If the stateful pointer gets out of sync, the system may incorrectly map multiple predictions to the first occurrence of a word rather than the correct one.
+3. Character Mismatch: The tokenizer does modify symbols like /, (, and + by isolating or stripping them.
+It also frequently normalizes Greek accents.
+These modifications cause the Regex Search to fail, as it cannot find an exact match in the original text, resulting in the permanent deletion of the entity from the results.

 ## Citation:
 If you use this code or the ElCardioCC dataset, please cite the original BioASQ 2025 task overview: